-May 28, 2020 – Dheeraj Balani and Russell Barber recently authored an article for The Secured Lender, the national publication from the Secured Finance Network.
+May 28, 2020 – Dheeraj Balani recently co-authored an article for The Secured Lender, the national publication from the Secured Finance Network.
 The SFNet represents all secured finance companies including asset-based lenders, factoring, supply chain finance/trade finance, and the service providers, among others, all who support and enable capital to small to medium sized businesses.
 We invite you to read the excerpt below, and continue to the article in its entirety via the Secured Finance Network website.

 Assessment of Damage and Alerts for Fraud.